takiyu/gtrans-web-gui/README.md

 <img src="https://raw.githubusercontent.com/takiyu/gtrans-web-gui/master/screenshots/1.png">

 ## TODO ##
-* Support for Mac OS X and Windows.
+*[ ] Support for Mac OS X and Windows.
-* Additional GUI, such as language selection, save settings and so on.
+*[ ] Additional GUI, such as language selection, save settings and so on.

 ## Others ##
 This plugin is tested on few environments.

-I hope your pull requests.
+I hope your pull requests!